-This is a soft but rustic bread dough, filled with good-for-you oats and whole wheat flour.
-It can be made into dinner rolls, burger buns, and sandwich bread.
-With substitutions for when you don't have enough of one of the flours.
-And it freezes wonderfully so you can bake a large batch and have warm rolls and toast every day!
-If you like making bread from scratch, this recipe will become a favorite.
+This is a soft but rustic bread dough filled with good-for-you oats and whole wheat flour.
+It can be made into dinner rolls, burger buns, and sandwich bread, with substitutions for when you don't have enough of one of the flours.
+And it freezes wonderfully, so you can bake a large batch and have warm rolls and toast every day!

-But back to this bread recipe, it turns out that it's very adaptable to different flour mixes and add-ons.
+It turned out that it's very adaptable to different flour mixes, add-ons and shapes.

-So I'm republishing it with new photos, new bread shapes, and a way to make it with different amounts of flour.
-Just in case you don't have enough of one but have another.
+So, I'm republishing it with new photos, tips for making buns and loaves, and a way to make it with different amounts of flour—just in case you don't have enough of one but have another.

 Ingredient list